Phaeochromocytoma

 Many phaeochromocytomas occur for no obvious reason and don't run in the family.

-Up to 1 in every 3 phaeochromocytomas occurs as part of an inherited genetic disorder, such as:
+Up to one in every three phaeochromocytomas occurs as part of an inherited genetic disorder, such as:

 - multiple endocrine neoplasia type 2 (MEN)